Passing the torch to the next generation of societal leaders

 Can I only do the activities that I like?

-No, the program is not 'Ă la carte' so you cannot pick what you like and not do the rest...
-Therefore, a participation to all the activities is requested.
+No, the program is not ‘à la carte’ so you cannot pick what you like and not do the rest… Therefore, a participation to all the activities is requested.
 You will quickly discover the complementarity of the activities and how each stream of activity reinforce the other streams.
 The program has been designed as a comprehensive experience!

 What happens if I can't make it to an activity?

-We know that there are times when you really must to be somewhere else...
-For that reason, you have one joker that you can use to miss one of the Forums in case of imperative agenda conflict (except for the First Forum where presence is mandatory).
+We know that there are times when you really must to be somewhere else… For that reason, you have one joker that you can use to miss one of the Forums in case of imperative agenda conflict (except for the First Forum where presence is necessary).
 However, missing more than one Forum becomes an issue since you quickly get disconnected from the larger group.
-The same applies to the Conversations Circles, where you will see that a regular participation is needed to make the most of these sessions.
+The same applies to the Conversation Circles, where you will see that a regular participation is needed to make the most of these sessions.

 In the case of the Field Work and Mentorship, well, you probably don't want to be kicked out by your peers or have a bad image to your Mentor... 🙂